Doctor of Medicine

 • A medical student will be allowed a maximum time frame of two years of enrollment beyond the standard required to complete the program.
 Summer enrollment is considered part of the academic year for the measure.

-• The total years to complete the degree include those years accredited on admission to MD Program for transfer students.
+• The total years to complete the degree include those years accredited on admission to the MD Program for transfer students.

 1. Completion of Program Requirements